 That doesn’t alter the fact that this is a simply a stunning mid-engined sports car, by any reasonable rationale.
 Truthfully, this thing will probably go down as one of the best open-topped vehicles we’ll ever drive, all throughout our careers, mainly because all of the steering, the brakes, the gearbox, the body control and the compliance in the dampers are operating at a higher level than on even the 718 T.

 The pace the Spyder delivers is outrageous, the throttle response is as pure and as wonderful as you’d expect of a big-hearted naturally aspirated engine like this, and the overall driving experience is sensational – maybe the suspension is a little on the firm side for the worst of British road surfaces, and the Spyder is as afflicted by the stupidly-long gearing in the transmission as all of the four-pot 718 models, but apart from these minor drawbacks this is exquisite.

-It also sounds magnificent, the obvious baritone tune of the new online dating site engine coming through but replaced with a sweeter top-end voice, one which sings around to a lofty 7,400rpm point of maximum horsepower and a redline at 8,000rpm.
+It also sounds magnificent, the obvious baritone tune of the 992 Carrera’s engine coming through but replaced with a sweeter top-end voice, one which sings around to a lofty 7,400rpm point of maximum horsepower and a redline at 8,000rpm.

 It is, of course, the Porsche 911 Speedster.
 An utterly majestic creation, impeccably wrought in all departments and – in our opinion – the finest convertible car you could possibly hope to drive that has yet been created.

 That it costs around three times as much as the 718 Spyder is neither here nor there: it absolutely does not deliver a driving experience that’s three times better than its smaller, mid-engined relation.
 Yet it is still – somehow, bafflingly, brain-meltingly – more rewarding to be in control of it in every single regard.